adaamhimself/Image-Repository/README.md

 This webservice was designed to store and retrieves images.
 In addition to the standard CRUD operations, the api also allows searching by keyword and photo comparison.

-* Delete: Photos can be deleted by providing the object id.
-* Photo comparison: Whenever an image is stored, it is automatically hashed and that hash is stored in the database.
-Comparisons are made by hashing a provided image and comparing that against the hashes in the database, returning the result.

 ## Routes

 POST /img : Multer is used to parse and upload images.
 The image is hashed and the details are stored in a MongoDB database.
 Images are stored locally.